Camping with kids at Mungo National Park, New South Wales, Australia

 Exploring Mungo with young kids

-He did also enjoy hiking about together and cooking in the shared bbq space, and he loved spotting kangaroos near our camp.
+He did also enjoy hiking about on our own explorations together and cooking in the shared bbq space, and he loved spotting kangaroos near our camp.
 We also took a little walk around the Main Camp in the dark with our head torches on, and he really loved looking for other animals that were around at night.

 We could hear a possum scratching about throughout the first night, and woke to discover it had helped itself to our rubbish bin and made a big mess!
 (That is very interesting when you’re three!)